 No pectin or gelatin needed either.
 This will thicken up plenty on it’s own.

-The cast iron was perfect for keeping things from scorching and the lack of corners meant nothing got missed when I was stirring.
-It is perfect for a batch of jelly this size and will be used this way in the future for sure!!!
+The sloped sides of a cast iron saucier are perfect for keeping things from scorching and the lack of corners meant nothing got missed when I was stirring.
+Sometimes we need all of the help we can get!

 One last little tip.
-I know the picture above is a strange one to post… but it is worth it!
+I know the picture below is a strange one to post… but it is worth it!